Allimonae/ai201-project2-fitfindr-starter/README.md

 **User query:**

 **Step 1 — Tool called:**
-- Tool:
+- Tool: search_listings
 - Input:
+     - `description` (str): may describe the style, vibe, and item of clothing the user is trying to find
+     - `size` (str): specifies the size that user would like the clothing to be. could be multiple dimensions. try to get exact sizes
+     - `max_price` (float): how much user is willing to pay. try not to choose clothing that is above this price
-- Why this tool:
+- Why this tool: This picks out a new item based on what the user is looking for
-- Output:
+- Output: Then the tool goes through listings.json and returns 3 matching listings sorted by relevance.
+FitFindr picks the top result

 **Step 2 — Tool called:**
-- Tool:
+- Tool: suggest_outfit
 - Input:
-- Why this tool:
-- Output:
+     - `new_item` (dict): the listing in listings.json chosen from search_listings.
+     - `wardrobe` (dict): a list of clothing from user's wardrobe. use items from here to pair with new_item
+- Why this tool: Users want to know if an item would go well with their existing wardrobe so the output helps them with styling
+- Output: Describes an outfit and styling that would go with the listing outputed from search_listings

 **Step 3 — Tool called:**
-- Tool:
+- Tool: create_fit_card
 - Input:
+     - `outfit` (str): generated from suggest_outfit
+     - `new_item` (dict): the listing in listings.json chosen from search_listings.
-- Why this tool:
+- Why this tool: Users want to show off their outfit on socials with a unique caption
-- Output:
+- Output: A caption featuring the new item and outfit. make it unique to item and outfit

 **Final output to user:**